tamper_side_white_mat_tamping_banner

 A calibrated tamper has a built-in spring that clicks when you reach a set pressure.
 This way, you know you’re always using the same force.
 Ideal for home baristas who are just starting out or want extra consistency.

-Pro-tip: Combine a calibrated tamper with a good distributor for ultimate evenness.
+Pro-tip: Combine a calibrated tamper with a good distributor for more evenness.

 Palm tamper

 A palm tamper helps you tamp straight and control the pressure you apply to the coffee.
-Personally, we feel it takes away a bit of the real barista feeling, but it offers many benefits for beginners.
+Personally, we feel it takes away the barista feeling a bit, but it offers many benefits for beginners.

-Especially handy if you’re just getting started – though in our experience, you’ll have a bit more control with a classic tamper.
+Especially handy if you’re just getting started, tough in our experience, you’ll have a bit more control with a classic tamper.

 How do you use a tamper?